Where Have I Come From?

 You’re Not the Architect of your Children

-And I put my hands up to being a helicoptering mother who carried out her own 360 appraisals as to how well she was doing as a mother by looking at the success of her daughter – how well is she doing at school, how many friends does she have etc.?
-I’m not entirely sure how it all came about as I wasn’t the most ambitious person, but I suppose I was brought up to always put my best foot forward.
+And I put my hands up to having been a helicoptering mother who carried out her own 360 appraisals as to how well she was doing as a mother by looking at the success of her daughter – how well is she doing at school, how many friends does she have etc.?
+I’m not entirely sure how it all came about – maybe because I was brought up with the belief that if a job’s worth doing, it’s worth doing well.
+I stopped being that parent years ago, but I wish that I’d done it sooner.

-With hindsight I can now see it for what it was – a coping mechanism – a practical way to try and deal with a situation which was emotionally overwhelming.
+Some might say that having given up work, I was somehow validating myself through my daughter and there might be a small element of truth in that but, with hindsight, I can now see it for what it really was – a coping mechanism – a practical way to try and deal with a situation which was emotionally overwhelming.
 And that’s what I do when I feel that way – I try to exert some control.
-If you were to ask me what the most momentous events in my life have been, my answer would probably be having a child and the death of my parents.
+If you were to ask me what the most momentous events in my life have been, my answer would probably be having a child and experiencing the possibility of losing her, and the death of my parents.
 In both instances I felt overwhelmed, by responsibility, fear, vulnerability and grief.
-That feeling of overwhelm has lain unresolved and has affected how I have related and responded to circumstances since.
+Not having fully processed those feelings of overwhelm has affected how I have related and responded to circumstances since.

-This course has given me the time and space to realise and to begin to process.
-One might argue that all I needed was a break from everyday life or therapy, but there is something intrinsic within this course and the making process that has brought me the clarity I needed – the process within which I felt able to be out of control; to experiment and to accept where the process led me, that I should lean into the uncertainty.
+This course has given me the time and space to come to that realisation and to begin to process.
+One might argue that all I needed was a break from everyday life or therapy, but there is something intrinsic within this course and the making process that has brought me the clarity I needed – the process within which I felt able to relinquish control; to experiment and to accept where the process led me, to lean into the uncertainty and not to resist it.

 The Accidental and the Incidental